-At a high level, the Coalition agrees with the general theme of AEMO's principles, but in practise it is felt that a number of the principles are not being reflected in actual outcomes;
+At a high level, the Coalition agree with the general theme of AEMO's principles, but in practise it is felt that a number of the principles are not being reflected in actual outcomes;

-- Essentially, the current regime is not effectively incentivising the correct management of each site's own risks, therefore is in danger of fundamentally not meeting the intention of Principle 1 - Although the 'causer' of the system may be able to be identified, notifying them up to 14 weeks after a measuring period in a completely different settlement week does not constitute suitable incentives for correct dispatch behaviour (Principle 1); - AEMO had sought to have proposed changes (Principle 6) assessed against system costs and benefits: the same must be applied to changes by AEMO.
-It could well be argued that, for \$50m in SA, alternate arrangements (like directions) could have been used to manage regulation FCAS following a region-separating critical contingency!
+- The current regime is not effectively incentivising the correct management of each sites own risks, therefore is in danger of fundamentally not meeting the intention of Principle 1 - Although 'causer' of the system may be able to be identified, notifying them up to 14 weeks after a measuring period in a completely different settlement week does not constitute suitable incentives for correct dispatch behaviour (Principle 1); - AEMO had sought proposed changes (Principle 6) assessed against system costs and benefits: the same must be applied to changes by AEMO.
+It could well be argued, for \$50m in SA, could alternate arrangements (like directions) have been used to manage regulation FCAS following a region-separating critical contingency.

-Similarly, and as is discussed in Section 5 of the attached report, the degree of deviation that has been allowed in the regulation market is such that the performance of the regulation providers has been allowed to reduce to minimal levels allowing the frequency to meander between 49.9 and 50.1, thereby effectively increasing the costs to other participants.
-This must be addressed.
+Similarly, and as will be discussed in Section 5, the degree of deviation that has been allowed in the regulation market such that the performance of the regulation providers has been allowed to reduce to minimal levels allowing the frequency to meander between 49.9 and 50.1, thereby effectively increasing the costs to other participants, must be addressed.

-It should be noted that some members of the Wind Coalition submitted responses to AEMO's consultation on CPP during Asynchronous operation.
-This submission does not repeat the content but can be read in conjunction with those submissions.
-Similarly, the coalition will be putting a response together for the MASS consultation so will not address issues specifically related to the MASS design or framework, although many of the issues are overlapping.
-Although this consultation is not intended to consider the processes used to procure regulation FCAS itself, it raises a number of issues that we consider worthy of deeper understanding by AEMO prior to finalising these CPPs, which by definition will include elements associated with procurement of the services.
-Similarly, any change to the current regimes should be numerically verified to ensure participants are aware of the impact any changes, whether suggested by this group, AEMO or other consultation submissions, have on their current financial position given the gravity of the existing situation.
+It should be noted some members of the Wind Coalition submitted responses to AEMO's consultation on CPP during Asynchronous operation: this submission does not repeat the content but can be read in conjunction with those submissions.
+Similarly, the coalition will be putting something together for the MASS consultation so will not address issues specifically related to the MASS design or framework, although many of the issues are overlapping.
+Although this consultation is not intended to consider the processes used to procure regulation FCAS itself, it raises a number of issues that we consider worthy of deeper understanding by AEMO prior to finalising these CPP's, which by definition will include elements associated with procurement of the services.
+Similarly, any change to the current regimes should be numerically verified to ensure participants are aware of the impact any change, whether it is suggested by this group, AEMO or other consultation submissions, have on their current financial position given the gravity of the existing situation.